 For example, if someone has literally just started working remotely, it might not always be the best idea to hire them.
 They could be a starstruck remote worker who quit the 9-5 grind in the hopes that working remotely would bring them a better work/life balance.
 Ultimately, however, they have no track record and you don’t know how motivated they’ll be as a remote worker.

 Instead, it’s much safer to go for remote workers who already have a proven track record working remotely.
 If they’ve been doing this for 2+ years now and have strong testimonials to back them up, they’re well worth considering over young pups who may end up like rabbits caught in headlights.
 They might be good at what they do, but are you taking a gamble?

 When hiring a remote worker, it’s typical for a company to assign the candidates a test project first.
 This gives you a better insight into the quality of their work, as well as the speed at which they work.
 Turnaround time is key, so it makes sense to test each candidate first with a small (but paid) project.

-The top talent wants to see a few things from a prospective company they might work for before they commit.
+The top talents want to see a few things from a prospective company they might work for before they commit.
 One of them is good communication.

-The top talent can pick and choose who they work for.
+The top talents can pick and choose who they work for.
 If they no longer want stress in their working life, they won’t work with someone they dislike.